 6.30.1 Applicability to language

+The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.30 applies to Fortran as described below.

 Fortran is not very susceptible to this vulnerability because it permits explicit declarations of upper and lower bounds of arrays, which allows bounds that are relevant to the application to be used.
 For example, latitude can be declared with bounds -90 to 90, while longitude can be declared with bounds -180 to 180.
 Thus, user-written arithmetic on subscripts can be minimized.

-This vulnerability is applicable to a mixed-language program containing both Fortran and C, since arrays in C always have the lower bound 0, and it might reduce the overall amount of explicit subscript arithmetic to declare the Fortran arrays with lower bounds of zero when they would otherwise be given different lower bounds.
+This vulnerability is applicable to a mixed-language program containing both Fortran and C, since arrays in C always have the lower bound 0 while the default in Fortran is 1, and one can reduce the overall complexity in the programmer’s mind by declaring the Fortran arrays with lower bounds of zero.

 6.30.2 Guidance to language users

+Follow the guidance of ISO/IEC 24772-1:2019 clause 6.30.5.

 Declare array bounds to fit the natural bounds of the problem.

-Declare interoperable arrays with the lower bound 0 so that the subscript values correspond between languages, where doing so reduces the overall amount of explicit subscript arithmetic.
+Declare interoperable (with C) arrays with the lower bound 0.

-6.31 Structured Programming [EWD]
+6.31 Unstructured Programming [EWD]

 6.31.1 Applicability to language

+The vulnerability specified in TISO/UEC R 24772-1:2019 clause 6.31 applies to Fortran.

 As the first language to be formally standardized, Fortran has older constructs that allow an unstructured programming style to be employed.

 These features have been superseded by better methods.
 The Fortran standard continues to support these archaic forms to allow older programs to function.
 Some of them are obsolescent, which means that the processor is required to be able to detect and report their usage.